 According to the manufacturer, Varivax–Merck chicken pox vaccine (Varicella Virus Live), contains (or contained) L-monosodium glutamate and hydrolyzed gelatin, both of which contain Manufactured free Glutamate (MfG) which causes brain lesions in young laboratory animals, and causes endocrine disturbances like OBESITY and REPRODUCTIVE disorders later in life.
 It would appear that most, if not all, live virus vaccines contain some ingredient(s) that contains MfG.

-According to the CDC, as listed in its Vaccine Excipient & Media Summary (Appendix B of the “Pink Book”), there are 37 vaccines presently in use that obviously contain ingredients that contain MfG.
+According to the CDC, as listed in its Vaccine Excipient & Media Summary (Appendix B of the “Pink Book”), there are more than 35 vaccines presently in use that obviously contain ingredients that contain MfG.

 Remember: By food industry definition, all MfG is "naturally occurring."
 "Natural" doesn't mean "safe."
 "Natural" only means that the ingredient started out in nature like arsenic and hydrochloric acid.